 Welcome to the world's largest sand island.
 Part of the Great Sandy National Park, Fraser Island tours are the perfect island adventure.

 Fraser Island (K'gari) near Hervey Bay on the east coast of Australia isn’t just the largest sand island in Queensland, it’s the largest one in the world.
 Along with loads of natural beauty, you'll find day tours, whale watching cruises and Fraser explorer tours if you want to get off the beaten track.
 While day trips are popular, you really need more time to make the most of this incredible World Heritage listed destination.
-Our local leaders will help you discover the beauty of Fraser Island, from rugged headlands, pristine Eli Creek, coloured sands and golden beaches to lush rainforests and the crystal clear waters of Lake McKenzie.
+Our local leaders will help you discover the beauty of Fraser Island, from rugged headlands, pristine Eli Creek, colored sands and golden beaches to lush rainforests and the crystal clear waters of Lake McKenzie.
 There are more than 100 of these freshwater lakes to float around in, which means one trip to Fraser Island is never enough.

 Our Fraser Island Tours